michaelisvy/blog-files/05-blog-db-schema-spring-boot-hibernate.md

 ## Conclusion
-We hope our blog has given you a better understanding of database migrations with Java / Spring Boot / Hibernate.

 The above implies that you are able to take your application offline for a few minutes when updating your application in production.
 It would be interesting to get feedback on how it is done for high-available applications.

+Thanks for reading our blog and we hope our blog has given you a better understanding of database migrations with `Java` / `Spring Boot` / `Hibernate`.